lilab-bcb/cumulus/docs/cellranger/feature_barcoding.rst

-``cellranger_workflow`` can extract feature-barcode count matrices in CSV format for feature barcoding assays such as *cell and nucleus hashing*, *CITE-seq*, and *Perturb-seq*.
+``cellranger_workflow`` can extract feature-barcode count matrices in CSV format for feature barcoding assays such as *cell and nucleus hashing*, *CellPlex*, *CITE-seq*, and *Perturb-seq*.
 For cell and nucleus hashing as well as CITE-seq, the feature refers to antibody.
 For Perturb-seq, the feature refers to guide RNA.
 Please follow the instructions below to configure ``cellranger_workflow``.

 Prepare feature barcode files
 +++++++++++++++++++++++++++++